 Could Thinking About Death Improve Your Life?

-I admit this does sound a little on the bleak side and your instinct may be to run for the hills (Christmas Fitbit strapped on, box fresh trainers laced up and ready to go).
+Have you ever paused to consider your own mortality?
+I admit this does sound a little on the bleak side and your instinct may be to run for the hills.
 But before you go, consider this.
 Can engaging with our mortality help us find the beauty in our lives?

 Many great thinkers, from philosophers to modern day writers, have written about the benefit of truly engaging with our greatest fear.
 Most of us don’t think about it at all, at least consciously.
 The philosopher Kierkegaard suggested that we all live under a suppressed fear of death, that our anxiety in the face of mortality is often displaced and directed into a fear of something else: ‘the nothing which is the object of dread becomes, as it were, more and more a something’.
 That ‘something’ could take all sorts of forms.
 From very healthy eating, excessive exercising or generally living a very risk adverse life, to staring death squarely in the face with extreme sports and get a buzz from defying it.